 Allison represents companies in a range of complex, civil litigation matters.
 She has defended multiple companies in derivative lawsuits and securities class actions before federal and state courts.
 In addition, Allison has represented clients in a variety of antitrust and consumer protection matters before administrative bodies and federal courts.
 For over ten years, Allison represented a large energy company in multiple federal court actions that exposed a fraudulently obtained, multi-billion dollar judgment against the company.
 In addition to working on extensive discovery, preliminary injunction actions, and both pre-and post-judgment motions practice related to this transnational matter, Allison was on both the trial and appellate teams for this matter.

 Representative Securities Litigation and Derivative Matters:

 - Trinity Industries, Inc.: Represented Trinity Industries, Inc. and certain of its officers in their defense of securities class action allegations based on an overturned jury verdict in a False Claims Act case.
+This case ultimately settled.

 - Patriarch Partners and Lynn Tilton: Represented Ms. Tilton and her companies in a variety of federal and state court actions regarding ownership and control of multiple portfolio companies.

-- Molycorp, Inc.: Defended Molycorp, Inc. and its outside Board members in connection with two different securities class actions filed in federal district courts in Colorado and New York, a consolidated shareholders derivative action against the directors pending in the Delaware Court of Chancery, consolidated shareholders derivative lawsuits against the directors pending in the federal court in Colorado; and related shareholder demands.
+- Molycorp, Inc.: Defended Molycorp, Inc. and its outside Board members in connection with two different securities class actions filed in federal district courts in Colorado and New York, a consolidated derivative action filed in the Delaware Court of Chancery, a consolidated derivative action filed in federal court in Colorado; and related shareholder demands.
 In the securities class actions, both the federal courts in Colorado and New York granted the defendants’ motions to dismiss before the actions were ultimately settled.
 The related Delaware derivative action was dismissed on the pleadings.

 - Gold Resources Corp.: Successfully defended Gold Resources Corp. and its directors and officers in derivative litigation and a parallel securities class action filed in the U.S. District Court for the District of Colorado.
-The claims in both matters arose out of the company’s alleged misrepresentations to investors and a minor restatement of financial results.
-After the securities class action was dismissed on the pleadings, and the dismissal was affirmed by the Tenth Circuit, plaintiffs voluntarily dismissed the derivative action.
+The claims in both matters arose out of alleged misrepresentations and a minor restatement of financial results.
+After the securities class action was dismissed on the pleadings, and the dismissal was affirmed by the Tenth Circuit, the plaintiffs voluntarily dismissed the derivative action.